CoCo-ARCOS/HPCMALL2026/docs/index.md

 - Computing and I/O scheduling algorithms providing and/or exploiting static or dynamic malleability.

-- Interaction between state-of-the-art HPC systems and large-scale disaggregated resources, e.g., for AI appliances, and their dynamic usage.
+- Interaction between state-of-the-art HPC systems and large-scale disaggregated resources, e.g., for AI or Quantum appliances, and their dynamic usage.

 - Use of AI and ML techniques to steer malleability in systems and applications.